The UK’s Best Drive-In Cinemas For Summer 2020

 The Luna Drive-In

 Luna Cinema is known for hosting some of the country’s best outdoor film events, and its drive-in offering is no exception.
-Screenings are taking place across a number of different UK venues, including Allianz Park and Printworks in London, Blenheim Palace in Oxford and Warwick Castle in the Midlands.
+Screenings are taking place across a number of different UK venues, including Allianz Park and Printworks in London, Blenheim Palace in Oxford, Warwick Castle in the Midlands and Ascot Racecourse in Berkshire.
 Films range from old-school classics like Dirty Dancing and Pretty Woman to new releases, such as La La Land and Rocketman – with a brand new sound system offering top-quality sound, and wireless speakers available for each car.
 And as a fun extra, any food or drinks you order will be whizzed over to you by waiters and waitresses on scooters and roller skates.
 The Luna Cinema has also announced a partnership with the Royal Opera House, which will see broadcasts of La bohème and La traviata, as well as The Royal Ballet’s Swan Lake and Alice’s Adventures in Wonderland. lunadriveincinema.com

 Drive & Dine Theatre